 - In a separate bowl, mix together wet ingredients.

-- Add the wet mix to dry mix and add blueberries.
+- Add the wet mix to dry mix.
+It makes a runny batter.

-- Stir until just blended.
+- Gently stir in blueberries.
+Stir until just blended.
 Dont over mix.

 - Remove from oven and allow to cool.